torvalds/linux/Documentation/bpf/bpf_licensing.rst

 ====================================================

-Generally, proprietary-licensed applications and GPL licensed BPF programs written for the Linux kernel in the same package can co-exist because they are separate executable processes.
+Generally, proprietary-licensed applications and GPL licensed BPF programs written for the GNU/Linux kernel in the same package can co-exist because they are separate executable processes.
 This applies to both cBPF and eBPF programs.